 Key tip: your sentences can be formed with just a few words, or, sometimes, even a single word if you believe that is sufficient to share your meaning.

 Key tip: don't let the impact you want to create with your sentence be watered down by too much formality, binding traditions, and other biases, especially when writing fictional material.
 You may seek fluidity, flow and a certain "naturalness" in your writing.
 So why not explore, discover and test the boundaries — and maybe even go beyond?

 Here are three examples of "lighter" statements that can be considered as made up of less rigid sentences:

 - Write your way to a debt free life!

 However, here are some special guidelines to also consider:

-- When writing formal or technical documentation however, every sentence should have only one interpretation.
+- When writing formal or technical documentation, every sentence should have only a single interpretation.
 Why?
 Someone's life may depend on how you communicate.
 As the writer, you have a special responsibility to interpret clearly.

 - Whichever way you decide to craft your sentences, do ensure each sentence contributes to help make your document easier to understand, more precise, more concise, entertaining, and interesting.